Survivalcraft: Development and release

 After its first release, Kalicinski received feedback from players regarding Survivalcraft's features.
 There was a huge demand by the players to make the game more similar to Minecraft.
 However, Kalicinski already planned the game to be more focused on the survival aspect.
 He wanted to make a long-term game with more features that would make the character more susceptible to death, such as cold, hunger, thirst, natural disasters, and increasingly dangerous enemies.
 Nevertheless, the feedback refocused him on improving the game's basic features instead of implementing his planned new features.

 Following several updates, the game was released for Android devices in October 2012, and later for Microsoft Windows.
 An update for the game was released shortly afterwards in July 2013, with the addition of boats, farming, and new animals.
 The update also changed the terrain generation method, allowing islands to be found in the middle of the ocean.
 Another update in November 2013 added electronic functionalities in the game, allowing player to create complex visual displays.

 A month after the November 2013 update, the game was released for iOS devices.
 Kalicinski introduced a Christmas-themed update immediately after the iOS release, which added Christmas trees and reindeer into the game.
 Other major changes for this update were the ability of players to alter the temperature and humidity of worlds, a new set of bows and arrows, electric shooting target, iron fences, and tigers.
 Kalicinski supplemented the game with another update in May 2014, which added various new weapons into the game and custom skins for players.
 Kalicinski implemented several alterations regarding the audio, user interface, and explosives in this update.

 The 30th and last update of Survivalcraft were released in March 2016.
 The update added many new items and blocks into the game, such as copper items, stairs, and coloured LEDs.
 Several tweaks on the area of forest and caves were also conducted in its final update.

 Survivalcraft 2

 Survivalcraft 2 is a sequel to the original game which was released in December 2016.
 The main feature that separates Survivalcraft 2 from its predecessor is the existence of "furnitures", a system that allows players to make their own block by using an in-game tool called an iron hammer.
-An update for Survivalcraft 2 added multiplayer—a long-awaited feature—into the game.
-The multiplayer system works by splitting the screen for 2-4 players, allowing up to 4 players to use the same device to play in the same world.
+An update for Survivalcraft 2 added split screen—a long-awaited feature—into the game.
+The split screen system works by dividing the screen for 2-4 players, allowing up to 4 players to use the same device to play in the same world.